You’ll need to meet the entry criteria for your chosen pathway.

 - A chance to bring theory to life, for example through a full day Buddhist retreat

-- Meditation classes, to deepen your understanding of this and provide balance in your studies
+- Meditation classes, to deepen your understanding and provide balance in your studies